-General Admission Requirements/Procedures for MA in Education apply, plus
+General Admission Requirements/Procedures for MA in Education apply, plus:

-- a minimum 3.0 overall GPA in the last 60 units attempted: - a valid teaching credential or Graduate Program Coordinator AND Department approval for waiving this requirement; and - applicants must be proficient in using the Internet for e-mail, downloads, and web searches.
+- a minimum 3.0 overall GPA in the last 60 units attempted; - a valid teaching credential or Educational Technology Program Coordinator and Department approval for waiving this requirement; - an approved statement of purpose that addresses: 1) why the applicant wants to enter this particular program; 2) career objectives which will coincide with program goals; and - applicants must be proficient in using the Internet for e-mail, downloads, and web searches.
 Applicants must have demonstrated successful use of computer technology within the classroom and must be familiar with installing software, navigating through a hard drive, choosing printers, and logging on to a network.

-Note: The Department of Teacher Education requires each student to purchase the Department of Teacher Education Graduate Student Handbook, available in the Hornet Bookstore.
+Note: The Department of Teacher Education requires each student download the Department of Teacher Education Graduate Student Handbook, available on the Department website at http://edweb.csus.edu/edte/forms.html.

-(3) EDTE 250 Education Research
+(3) EDTE 250 Education Research (EDTE 251 for

+students in uncohorted Curriculum and

+Instruction and Behavioral Sciences Gen-

+der Equity Studies Masters' Programs)

-(3) EDTE 251 Education for a Democratic, Pluralistic Society
+(3) EDTE 251 Education for a Democratic, Pluralistic

+Society

-The following courses require acceptance into Master of Arts (Educational Technology); the courses are not open to students who have not been admitted to the program.
+The following courses require acceptance into Master of Arts (Educational Technology); the courses are not open to students who have not been admitted to the program:

-WHO nave not been a unnitied to the program: (3) EDTE 280 Fundamentals of Online Pedagogy (3) EDTE 281 Tools and the Curriculum (3) EDTE 282 Strategies for Application and Presentation (3) EDTE 283 Staff Development and Presentation Applications (3) EDTE 284 Problem Solving and Project Developmen (3) EDTE 285 Technology and Modern Practices (3) EDTE 286 Special Topics in Educational Technology These courses must be taken as part of the Educational Technology cohort.
+- (3) EDTE 280 Fundamentals of Online Pedagogy - (3) EDTE 281 Tools and the Curriculum (3) EDTE 282 Strategies for Application and Presenta- - (3) EDTE 283 Staff Development and Presentation Applications - (3) EDTE 284 Problem Solving and Project Development - (3) EDTE 285 Technology and Modern Practices - (3) EDTE 286 Special Topics in Educational Technology

+\These courses must be taken as part of the Educational Technology cohort.
 The Educational Technology course work is integrated into these courses.